-The best way to support a new position is to understand your programs, and staff workload, in terms of service "units".
+The best way to support a new position is to understand your programs and staff workload in terms of service "units."
 A unit is an output.
-It's the service you provide; in QuickBooks® it's a "service item".
+It's the service you provide; in QuickBooks® it's a "service item."
 In a shelter, a service unit would be face-to-face intakes, cases managed, days in a shelter, hot line calls, or career counseling sessions.

 Once you know how many service units you want to provide, then estimate the time it takes to deliver each unit.
-Do the math and compare the hours needed with the hours available from existing staff.
-If you are short on hours, it's time to add more staff to achieve the goal.
+Compare the hours needed with the hours available from existing staff.
+If you are short on hours, it's time to add more staff.
 Doing these calculations will enable you and the board to make a data-driven decision about when to hire a new employee.

-This staff request should help you raise money.
 Adding staff is a great time to ask your major donors for help.
 If you can show your donors how many "service units" or outputs a new employee can deliver, you'll be able to see the tangible results their donation will make on the outcomes and mission of the organization.
-That numerical case statement will get you larger gifts.